gavtay/japanerary/README.md

 # Travel Guide & Itinerary Website

-A performace driven, static-first Japan travel with guides, tips, and tricks for users itineraries.
+A performance driven, static-first Japan travel with guides, tips, and tricks for users itineraries.
 Designed and built for scalability, maintainability, and cost efficiency.

 ## Project & Process